yupank/dl-pytorch-exs/README.md

 # dl-pytorch-exs
-project for prototyping and research of CNNs and RNNs
+PyTorch-based project for prototyping and research of CNNs and RNNs